MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Evaluation-on-Windows.md

 If you do not want to use NuGet Package, you can add `Cntk.Core.Managed-<VERSION>.dll` as reference to your project.
 The `Cntk.Core.Managed` DLL and all dependent DLLs can be found in the CNTK binary release package on the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases).
 Please make sure that the path to `Cntk.Core.Managed` DLL and its [dependencies](./CNTK-Library-Evaluation-on-Windows.md#shipping-cntk-library-with-your-windows-application) (see list at the end of this page) are included in the search path of DLLs for your application.

 ## Using C++
 The CNTK Library C++ API supports model evaluation in C++ applications.
+Both standard desktop applications and Universal Windows Platform applications are supported.
 Visual Studio 2015 Update 3 is required and the target platform in the project property should be X64.

-The CNTK NuGet package CNTK.CPUOnly and CNTK.GPU also contain C++ CNTK Library.
+The CNTK NuGet package CNTK.CPUOnly and CNTK.GPU contain C++ CNTK Library for using CNTK in desktop applications.
+For using CNTK on Universal Windows Platform, please install CNTK.UWP.CPUOnly.
 By using NuGet packages, configuration about include and library directories is automatically added to your project property.
 Both Debug and Release build are supported.
 The [NuGet Package](./NuGet-Package.md) page explains how to get and install CNTK NuGet Packages.

 ### C++ Programming Guide
 The following steps describe how to use the C++ CNTK Library for model evaluation.

 1. Link the `Cntk.Core-<VERSION>.lib` import library into the application.
 This step can be omitted if you use the NuGet package.
+For UWP application, the library name is `Cnkt.Core_app-<Version>.lib`.
 2. Include the evaluation header file "CNTKLibrary.h".
 3. Load the model by `CNTK::Function::Load()`.
 The returned Function object represents the computation graph of the model.
 4. Prepare data for each input variable.
 You can use `CNTK::Value::CreateBatch()`, `CNTK::Value::CreateSequence()`, or `CNTK::Value::CreateBatchOfSequences()` to create a Value object from your input data representing a batch of samples, a sequence of samples, or a batch of sequences of samples respectively.
 5. Call `CNTK::Function::Evaluate()` for evaluation.
 The `Evaluate()` expects as input an unordered_map for input variables and input values, and an unordered_map for output variables and output values.
 The output value object could be `null` which means that CNTK Library allocates the actual storage for this output value.
 On return, the Value objects associated with the output variables contain the results of evaluation.